 It was also reported that the budget was on track.
 It was also reported that the HIE funding was being drawn down and had been applied to an invoice.
 It was noted that due to the process of retrospective invoicing there may be some cash flow issues but these had been identified and other sources had been identified if required.

-CONFIDENTIAL

-BIT HIT

-NT reported that the deadline of the 6Th January had been met and the next stage deadline was February with an aim to work towards an April conclusion and a May start to the project.

-Wind to Agri

-This project has been redesigned to be presented as a research project.
-The funders had asked for bullet points on progress but a full application had been supplied with financial projections.
-Comments are awaited and will be acted on before the final February submission deadline.

-NT was asked by the SRL Chair to contact the Coop bank to discuss the two projects and their implications.
-It was agreed with the relationship manager that an overview of the two projects will be prepared.
-Any application to the Credit Committee for a change of terms will need to be in place during February.

 5 year Plan

 NT was hoping to have the 5 year plan for this meeting but it was expected imminently.
-SG noted that the plan was an sland plan and not a plan for the Trust to deliver all of its contents.
+SG noted that the plan was an Island plan and not a plan for the Trust to deliver all of its contents.

 Website